mozilla/data-docs/concepts/profile/profile_creation.md

 There are multiple ways a Firefox profile can be created.
 Some of these behave slightly differently.

-Created explicitly and thus managed by the Firefox Profile Manager:
+Profiles can be created explicitly and be managed by the Firefox Profile Manager

 * New profile on first launch
 * New profile from Profile Manager
 * `--createprofile` command line argument

-Created implicitly and not managed by the Firefox Profile Manager:
+Profiles can be created implicitly and not be managed by the Firefox Profile Manager

 * `--profile` command line argument